Black Crows Daemon Review

 Despite the fully rockered profile, 84% of the ski is engaged, which adds to the stability and makes the skier feel as if he is using the entire ski.
 The titanal metal plate, which is found in 2/3rds of the ski, adds to its ability to absorb small bounces and deflections and allows the ski to track well.
-In similar fashion to the Blizzard Rustler 10, our testers only experienced chatter at the highest end of their speed limits and on the firmest of conditions on the Daemon.
+Our testers only experienced chatter at the highest end of their speed limits and on the firmest of conditions on the Daemon.
 Skiers should feel confident in opening it up on a pair of these skis.
 We recommend fresh tracks on soft wide open groomers for the biggest smiles.

 Set this ski on edge, and you'll be grinning from ear to ear.
 You might even give a "whoop!"
 The Daemons are so easy to get on edge, even an intermediate skier will be feeling like Bode Miller.
-While the edge to edge transition is quite fast, like the Nordica Enforcer 93 and the Rossignol Experience 88 TI, its edge hold is equally impressive.
+While the edge to edge transition is quite fast, like much skinnier skis in our lineup, its edge hold is equally impressive.
 As mentioned before, despite the rocker profile, when carving hard, it feels like the entire ski edge is engaged.

 Some of our most aggressive testers preferred the M5 over the Daemon when evaluating only carving ability, but the difference was so slight that they ultimately received the same score.
-Being slightly narrower underfoot than the Blizzard Rustler 10 and Rossignol Soul 7 HD makes the Daemon a quicker ski edge to edge, and despite its relatively long turn radius at 20m it is still able to carve short, small turns with ease.
-(See the K2 Pinnacle 88 TI for a shorter, 17m radius.)
+Being slightly narrower underfoot than the fattest skis in this category makes the Daemon a quicker ski edge to edge, and despite its relatively long turn radius at 20m it is still able to carve short, small turns with ease.
 After buying a pair of these Daemons, you may find yourself lining up with the locals in the morning just to rip down fresh groomers.